RedbackThomson/Mask-RCNN-EKS/README.md

 1. You need to have AWS account ([reference](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)).
 It's recommended to create all AWS resource in specific AWS region (e.g. us-west-2 or us-east-2).
 2. You need to have EKS cluster with Sagemaker Operator configured ([setup reference](https://sagemaker.readthedocs.io/en/stable/amazon_sagemaker_operators_for_kubernetes.html#setup-and-operator-deployment))
 3. Ensure your AWS account has appropriate resource limits.
 You'll need at least 2 `ml.p3.16xlarge` instances for Mask R-CNN training.
 It's recommended to have 4 instances.
 4. (recommended) Use Sagemaker managed Jupyter/JupyterLab notebooks.
-Note, that your Sagemaker notebook needs to have IAM role which is authorized to access EKS cluster, have `eksctl`, and `kubctl` utils configured.
+Note, that your Sagemaker notebook needs to have IAM role which is authorized to access EKS cluster, have `eksctl`, and `kubectl` utils configured.
 See configuration steps on Step #2.
 5. Create S3 bucket to store training data and training output ([reference](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html)).

 ## Prepare environment